codefellows-seattle-javascript-401d10/lab-11-12-express-api/lab-nassir/README.md

 # What to do if you encounter a bug

 * If you are a Codefellows instructor, mark me down and leave me a note and I will fix it.
-* If you are a Codefellows student, what are you doing peeking at my repo?
+* If you are a Codefellows student, don't worry, I peek at your repos too.
 * If you are not from Codefellows, put a dollar in a sock every day for a year.
-At the end of the year, you should have enough to buy a tiny little violin.
+At the end of the year, you should have enough to buy a little violin.
 Go ahead and play it.